 - The number of pixels horizontally and vertically in the image.

 - Slider to reduce or increase the size of the rendered image relative to the X/Y values above.
 This is useful for small test renders that are the same proportions as the final image.

 - Aspect Ratio

 Older televisions may have non-square pixels, so this can be used to control the shape of the pixels along the respective axis.
-This will pre-distorted the images which will look stretched on a computer screen, but which will display correctly on a TV set.
+This will pre-distort the images which will look stretched on a computer screen, but which will display correctly on a TV set.
 It is important that you use the correct pixel aspect ratio when rendering to prevent re-scaling, resulting in lowered image quality.

 See Video Output for details on pixel aspect ratio.